 (7) Provide opportunities for interstate practice by nurses who meet uniform licensure requirements.

 As used in this Compact:

-(b) "Alternative program" means a voluntary, nondisciplinary monitoring program approved by a nurse licensing board.
+(b) "Alternative program" means a nondisciplinary monitoring program approved by a licensing board.

-(c) "Coordinated licensure information system" means an integrated process for collecting, storing, and sharing information on nurse licensure and enforcement activities related to nurse licensure laws, which is administered by a nonprofit organization composed of and controlled by state nurse licensing boards.
+(c) "Coordinated licensure information system" means an integrated process for collecting, storing, and sharing information on nurse licensure and enforcement activities related to nurse licensure laws that is administered by a nonprofit organization composed of and controlled by licensing boards.

-(1) Investigative information that a licensing board, after a preliminary inquiry that includes notification and an opportunity for the nurse to respond if required by state law, has reason to believe is not groundless and, if proved true, would indicate more than a minor infraction; or
+(1) Investigative information that a licensing board, after a preliminary inquiry that includes notification and an opportunity for the nurse to respond, if required by state law, has reason to believe is not groundless and, if proved true, would indicate more than a minor infraction.

 (2) Investigative information that indicates that the nurse represents an immediate threat to public health and safety regardless of whether the nurse has been notified and had an opportunity to respond.

-(e) "Home state" means the party state which is the nurse's primary state of residence.
+(f) "Home state" means the party state that is the nurse's primary state of residence.

 (g) "Licensing board" means a party state's regulatory body responsible for issuing nurse licenses.

 (h) "Multistate license" means a license to practice as a registered or a licensed practical/vocational nurse (LPN/VN) issued by a home state licensing board that authorizes the licensed nurse to practice in all party states under a multistate licensure privilege.